Timeseries

 property is_stochastic: bool

-Whether this series is stochastic.
+Whether the series is stochastic (probabilistic).

 Return type